Keywords; head neck pain, chiropractic help, what causes headache, arm pain, thoracic outlet syndrome.

 Avoid the gym at this time; it might help but the risk of making the condition worse is relatively high.

-An aside for your interest.
+Here's an aside for your interest.
 You are a chiropractic patient.
 Is there anything important that you would like your chiropractor to know?
 Patients and their doctors often don't click.
 It may be that your doctor isn't listening to you.
 Is he always running late?
 He or she may be the best doctor available, technically, but if he doesn't expain things, or there are other things that irritate you, then it's best to speak frankly.
 Let's hear your opinion.

 A Mr S. consulted me about six weeks ago with head neck pain that turned out to be a Thoracic Outlet Syndrome.
 It started a year earlier whilst on holiday in Italy, perhaps after playing tennis which he hadn't done for some years.
 In the left arm, possibly from throwing the ball up to serve.
 This action requires use of the neck muscles, raising the arm, collar bone and first rib.